In many respects, whether he actually uttered the words, Louis XIV was the French state.

 It’s at this point they have the power to “raise revenue” by imposing on the state ... taxing it's resources through credit extensions, bailouts, transfer payments, and favorable legislation, among others.
 This type of control and influence over the state ... is akin to the systematic poaching of state prerogatives.
 History and common sense tell us this should not happen.
 Recent developments, however, tell us it is now an accepted practice that raises few eyebrows.

 Think about it.
-Wall Street now has the power to raise revenue (from bailouts), tax our resources (through subsidies & write-offs), and to secure favorable legislation (from legal protections to off-shore gimicks and other market guarantees).
+Wall Street now has the power to raise revenue (from bailouts), tax our resources (through subsidies & write-offs), and to secure favorable legislation (from legal protections to off-shore gimmicks and other market guarantees).

 Worse, they can now scare off legislation designed to reign in their excesses because members of Congress are afraid of Wall Street's moneyed wrath.
 Campaign donations withheld, or sent to political opponents, is a powerful weapon.

 It really doesn't matter how many times the President, or members of Congress, say "never again."
 We all know they're lying to themselves, and to America.
 Under the current mind-set, any TBTF financial institution will always be able to tax the resources of the state to serve it's interests.
 The threat of economic meltdown has become a politically accepted form of financial extortion.
-This helps explain why we've embraced market subsidizing debt and other market activities that do little more than extract wealth from the economy, while putting the nation deeper into a debt-drenched mudpit.

 The demands of Wall Street, and their TBTF financial institutions, have moved beyond the control of the modern nation-state.
-In many respects, Wall Street can now declare "L'État, c'est moi".
+In many respects, Wall Street can now declare "L'État, c'est moi."

 - Mark

-0 comments:
+No comments: